SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

 .. note::

-    Please refer the :doc:`configurations<configs>` for more details on how to create components from configs.
+    Please refer to the :doc:`configurations<configs>` for more details on how to create components from configs.

-Examples across the library
+Examples Across the Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Beside of these examples, LLM is like water, even in our library, we have components that have adpated Generator to other various functionalities.
+Besides these examples, LLM is like water, even in our library, we have components that have adpated Generator to various other functionalities.

 - :class:`LLMRetriever<components.retriever.llm_retriever.LLMRetriever>` is a retriever that uses Generator to call LLM to retrieve the most relevant documents.
 - :class:`DefaultLLMJudge<eval.llm_as_judge.DefaultLLMJudge>` is a judge that uses Generator to call LLM to evaluate the quality of the response.